Marjorie Merriweather Post

 Marjorie Merriweather Post (March 15, 1887 – September 12, 1973) was an American businesswoman, socialite, and philanthropist.
-She was also the owner of General Foods Corporation.
+She was the daughter of C. W. Post and the owner of General Foods Corporation.
+For much of Post's life, she was known as the wealthiest woman in the United States.

 Post used much of her fortune to collect art, particularly Imperial-era Russian art, much of which is now on display at Hillwood, the museum which was her estate in Washington, D.C.
 She is also known for her mansion, Mar-a-Lago, in Palm Beach, Florida.

 Early life

-Marjorie Merriweather Post was born in Springfield, Illinois, the daughter and only child of C. W. Post and the former Ella Letitia Merriweather.
+Marjorie Merriweather Post was born in Springfield, Illinois, the daughter and only child of C. W. Post and Ella Letitia Merriweather.
 At age 27, following her father's death in 1914, she became the owner of the rapidly growing Postum Cereal Company, founded in 1895.
-She was subsequently the wealthiest woman in the United States, inheriting US$20 million (equivalent to US$526 million in 2020).
+She inherited a $20 million fortune.

-Post attended the Mount Vernon Seminary and College (now the George Washington University's Mount Vernon Campus).
+Post lived in Battle Creek, Michigan from ages 3 to 14.
+She then moved to Washington, D.C. to attend the Mount Vernon Seminary and College (now the George Washington University's Mount Vernon Campus).
 She maintained a close lifelong relationship with her alma mater and served as its first alumna trustee.
 Today, a collection of her correspondence with Mount Vernon administrators is maintained by GWU's Special Collections Research Center.
 Post's complete collection of personal papers, as well as those of her father, are held by the University of Michigan's Bentley Historical Library.

 General Foods Corporation

-Post became the owner of Postum Cereal Company in 1914, after the death of her father, and was a director of the company until 1958.
+Post became the owner of the Postum Cereal Company in 1914, after the death of her father, and was a director of the company until 1958.
 She, along with her second husband, E.F.
-Hutton, began expanding the business and acquiring other American food companies such as Hellmann's Mayonnaise, Jell-O, Baker's Chocolate, Maxwell House, and many more.
+Hutton, began growing the business by acquiring other American food companies such as Hellmann's Mayonnaise, Jell-O, Baker's Chocolate, Maxwell House, and many more.
 In 1929, Postum Cereal Company was renamed General Foods Corporation.

-While taking a voyage on her yacht, the Hussar, she came across the innovations of Clarence Birdseye in Gloucester, Massachusetts.
-Birdseye had developed a new way to preserve food by freezing it.
-Post foresaw the future advantages of frozen food, and bought Birdseye's company, which eventually became a success.
+While taking a voyage on her yacht, the Hussar, she came across the innovation of Clarence Birdseye in Gloucester, Massachusetts by dining onboard on a scrumptious whole turkey that was previously frozen.
+Birdseye had invented a technology to preserve fresh food by the flash freezing process that prevented water crystals from forming and diluting the product.
+Post foresaw the future advantages of Birdseye's invention, bought the company, made him vice president and pioneered the frozen fresh food market for wholesalers and retailers by nationally providing the first commercial freezers.